Faculty artist Dmitri Vorobiev will present this piano recital with repertoire to be announced. This event is free and open to the public.

-Under the direction of UNI School of Music professor and conductor S. Daniel Galyen, the Symphonic Band will join with the UNI Singers, conducted by professor John Len Wiles, to offer a spring concert as part of the Spotlight Series.
+Under the direction of UNI School of Music professor and conductor John Len Wiles, the UNI Varsity Men's Glee Club will offer a spring concert as part of the Spotlight Series.
 This event is ticketed.
 For tickets, call 319-273-4TIX.

-Coordinated by UNI School of Music faculty artists, student musicians will offer a chamber music concert.
+The UNI Suzuki School will present the spring Northern Iowa Junior Orchestra concert.
 This event is free and open to the public.